The psychology of colour in classrooms

 Green, for instance, is an excellent colour for improving concentration.
 It’s relaxing and encourages long-term concentration and clarity, making it a good choice for classrooms, as opposed to red, which is considered stimulating and exciting.

-Colour psychology shows that blue is the most effective colour for learning.
+Blue is the most effective colour for learning.
 It promotes memory and enhances creativity, and depending on the shade, can have a calming effect on students.
 That said, overwhelming use of the colour can create a ‘blue’ mood, so it’s best used as an accent in chairs or other furnishings.

 Orange can be a welcoming and mood-lifting colour for learners, which in turn promotes comfort and improves neural functioning.